lhooper6/Achievement5SQL/README.md

 For this project I used PostgreSQL

 ## SQL
-The SQL sattements can be viewed in each created file.
+The SQL statements can be viewed in each created file.
 Each file contains the main statement used followed by the task number for the course.